What is it?

 If you are big into off-roading and find the existing selection of ladder frame SUVs too unwieldy (and/or expensive), the Jeep Compass Trailhawk is tailor-made for you.
 It lives up to its billing as a go-anywhere SUV, and how.
 It’s a hardcore Jeep through and through and one you’d confidently take to explore the expanse of our country in.

 But for all its attitude and ability, the Trailhawk’s main selling point is likely to be its gearbox, at least till such time Jeep rolls out the automatic transmission on the regular Compass.
 Judged as an automatic SUV, then, the Trailhawk scores well adding in convenience to an already well-liked package.
 The improvements to refinement and ride comfort only make the deal sweeter still.

-We expect the Jeep Compass Trailhawk to be priced around Rs 24.5 lakh (estimated, ex-showroom).
-It might seem pricey for an SUV of its size, but the fact is that few models can match the Compass Trailhawk’s breadth of abilities.
+The Jeep Compass Trailhawk has been priced at Rs 26.8 lakh (ex-showroom, Delhi).
+While the Compass Trailhawk is pricey for an SUV of its size, the fact is that few models can match the its breadth of abilities.
 If you want an SUV that does it all, this is it.